The Focal Quantal Response Equilibrium: Modeling Focality

 The Focal QRE is quite useful when explaining behavior that is inconsistent with the standard QRE, especially when reconciling play across strategically similar games.
 These findings do not rely on assumptions about how focality was determined.
 Similarly, our results on falsifiability of the Focal QRE do not rely on assumptions about focality.
-To make sharper predictions, it is necessary to further refine the Focal QRE by establishing an explicit theory of focality.
-This also allows the Focal QRE to serve as a structural framework to test different theories of bounded rationality in games.
-We illustrate how this might be done by introducing a model of focality motivated by regret aversion.
+This generality allows the Focal QRE to serve as a structural framework to test theories of bounded rationality in games.
+We illustrate this by introducing an explicit theory of focality based on regret aversion.
+This allows focal sets to be constructed directly from the payoff structure before observing choice frequencies and enables the Focal QRE to make considerably sharper predictions,